Claim: Video clip shows a man being struck by lightning twice.

 Lightning can cause mild to severe damage to numerous body systems.
 Although the current from lightning may flow through the victim’s body for only a short time, it can short-circuit the body’s electrical systems, such as the heart and the respiratory center of the brain.

-Most victims who survive lightning strikes actually experience not the type of direct hit shown here but rather what is known as a side flash:
+- Most victims who survive lightning strikes actually experience not the type of direct hit shown here but rather what is known as a

 A side flash (also called a side splash) occurs when lightning strikes a taller object near the victim and a portion of the current jumps from taller object to the victim.
 In essence, the person acts as a “short circuit: for some of energy in the lightning discharge.
 Side flashes generally occur when the victim is within a foot or two of the object that is struck.
 Most often, side flash victims have taken shelter under a tree to avoid rain or hail.